melizalab/comp-neurosci/resources/syllabus.md

 ## Course policies

 Work must be turned in on time to receive full credit.
 There is a penalty of 5% per day for late work unless an extension is arranged **before** the due date or an emergency prevents submission.

+I don't typically answer email or course Slack messages outside of normal working hours.
+If I do write, I don't expect an immediate response

 My goal is for everyone in the class to have an equal opportunity to learn and to demonstrate their knowledge.
 Students with disabilities are entitled to